ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ### Evaluating an end lay-out

 My own Reinforcement Learning model ended up not working as intended, so I shared all the knowledge I gained to at least be of some use for the final product.
-We ended up using Martti's Reinforcement Learning model which had an action space based on the lay-out rows instead of all avaible spaces.
+We ended up using Martti's Reinforcement Learning model which had an action space based on the lay-out rows instead of all available spaces.
 This model would use a yardsize of 4x4x5.

 To evaluate how optimal the produced end lay-outs of this model were, I build a reward function.
 Any container in a row can be reached from two sides.
 The function would choose the best side to approach each container and would rate the lay-out on how many containers required other containers to be relocated.
 The less containers that require relocation, the higher the score.